 Go to the CONTACT PAGE and tell me more about your project, including as many details as you can.
 The questions below are a good starting point.
 That will help me provide a quicker estimate!

 - How many illustrations do you need?
-At which size and format? - What do you want to do with the illustration?
-Is it for a magazine, an advertising campaign, a greeting card, a website? - Will you print the illustration on products (for example t-shirts, fabrics, homewares…)?
-Do you know the retail price of those products? - Where will you use the illustration?
-Or where will you sell the illustrated product?
-(Your state, your country, many countries, worldwide) - For how long do you need to use the illustration? (in months or years) - Do you have already a budget in mind? - When is the deadline?
+At which size and format? - Do you have already a budget and a deadline in mind? - Which is the destination of the illustrations? (magazine, book, website, advertising) - Will you print the illustration on products (for example t-shirts, fabrics, homewares…)?
+Do you know the retail price of those products? - For how long do you need to use the illustration? (in months or years)

 You will receive a first quote mentioning production fees and licensing fees.